jonesor/compadreDB/README.md

 compadreDB
 ==========

-Code and data for the COMPADRE Plant Matrix Database
+This repository contains code and data for the COMPADRE Plant Matrix Database.